Reeb Graph Metrics from the Ground Up: Introduction

 \section{Introduction}

 In numerous application fields, there is an increasing need to analyze topological and geometric information about shapes.
 Given a real-valued function on a topological space, a commonly used object for such analysis is the Reeb graph, which encodes the changing component structure of the level sets of the object.
-Given specific restrictions on the function and topological space, the Reeb graph is a 1-dimensional topological graph with a function inherited from the input data.
-Reeb graphs are utilized in a variety of computational topology and topological data analysis (TDA) applications in order to obtain a lower dimensional representation of a structure which maintains topological properties of the original data, such as shape analysis \cite{Escolano2013,Hilaga2001}, data skeletonization \cite{Chazal2014, Ge2012}, and surface denoising \cite{Wood2004}; see the recent survey on Reeb graph applications~\cite{Yan2021} for a more exhaustive list of applications.
+Given specific restrictions on the function and topological space, the Reeb graph is a 1-dimensional regular CW-complex (i.e. a graph) with a function inherited from the input data.
+Reeb graphs are utilized in a variety of computational topology and topological data analysis (TDA) applications in order to obtain a lower dimensional representation of a structure which maintains topological properties of the original data, such as shape analysis \cite{Escolano2013,Hilaga2001}, data skeletonization \cite{Chazal2014, Ge2012}, and surface denoising \cite{Wood2004}; see the recent survey on scalar field analysis through distances on topological descriptors~\cite{Yan2021} for a more exhaustive list of applications.

-The Reeb graph is constrfucted on input data known as an $\R$-space, which is an assignment of scalar data to each point of a topological space.
+The Reeb graph is constructed on input data known as an $\R$-space, which is an assignment of scalar data to each point of a topological space.
 More formally, we say an $\R$-space is a pair $(\X,f)$, where $\X$ is a topological space and $f:\X \to \R$ is a continuous, scalar-valued function.
-We then construct the Reeb graph by first defining an equivalence relation between elements of the $\R$-space if they have the same function value and lie in the same path connected component of their levelset.
+We then construct the Reeb graph by first defining an equivalence relation on $\X$ by letting (two) elements be equivalent if they have the same function value and lie in the same path connected component of their levelset.
 We denote the Reeb graph defined on $(\X,f)$ as $\RR_f$.

 In data analysis and other applied settings, $\R$-spaces are more commonly referred to as \emph{scalar fields}.
 While the definitions of these two objects are identical, it is common to think of scalar fields having some additional restrictions on the space, such as requiring a simply connected domain.
 Many common physical phenomena, such as temperature of a surface or distribution of pressure in a liquid, can be described using scalar fields.